uiuc-sst/mcasr/0-mturk/README.md

 - `for f in *.flac; do sox "$f" "$( basename ${f%.flac}.wav )"; done;`

-### Split each .wav into 1.25 second clips, in .mp3 and .ogg format.
+### Split each .wav into clips of about 1.25 seconds, in .mp3 and .ogg format.

 - [`./split.rb`](./split.rb)